 A government body that researches, drafts, and/or draws district maps for legislatures and Congress.

-The guidelines that map drawers must follow in order to create a district.
+The guidelines that state legislatures and other map drawers must follow in order to create a district.

 A geographic area that shares cultural, historical, or economic interests.
 Mapping communities of interest encourages the drawing of fairer voting districts.